Why choose an Aluminum Hull Sailboat for Bluewater Cruising?

 Aluminum hull sailboat: safety first

 The primary reason for choosing an aluminum sailing yacht for bluewater cruising is undoubtedly safety.
 Long passages, poorly charted areas, unexpected encounters, potentially harsh conditions, and navigating in ice all demand exceptional hull strength.
-The robustness of an aluminium hull provides genuine reassurance to aspiring circumnavigators.
+The robustness of an aluminum hull provides genuine reassurance to aspiring circumnavigators.

 Impact Resistance and Reinforced Protection